galactic-plane/windragon/README.md

 ### 📊 Start-EventLogAnalysis
 Analyzes system event logs for errors and warnings.

+### 🔄 Update-AllPackages
+Updates all installed packages using various package managers including Winget, Chocolatey, Scoop, Pip, Npm, .NET Tools, and PowerShell modules.

+### 🛠️ Initialize-Settings
+Initializes a settings file for managing backup sources, destinations, and common `.gitignore` items.

+### 🛠️ Start-WindowsMaintenance
+Initiates the Windows maintenance process by ensuring the Task Scheduler service is running and triggers Windows Automatic Maintenance.

+### 🛠️ Watch-WindowsMaintenance
+Checks if any Windows maintenance processes are currently running and waits for them to complete before proceeding.

+### 🛠️ Show-ProgressBar
+Displays a progress bar while executing a series of tasks sequentially.

 ## ⚠️ Disclaimer
 You are running this script at your own risk.
 Please ensure you have backups of your important data before running any maintenance tasks.
 Ensure Windows Defender is enabled for virus scanning.